 These days I would describe myself as a survivalist prepper, I`m passionate about all off grid living techniques from alternative power to long term food storage.

 I am always happy to share and demonstrate some of the skills I have acquired over the years, and I look forward even more to learning new skills from different peoples perspectives that I`m certain helpers will bring to the project.
 In the past I was only able to spend short amounts of time on the project but this year with less outside commitments I`m looking forward too being more hands on.expect to learn and use every day bush craft fire lighting skills,cooking with raw ingredients and over an open fire and as I`m looking to get back into tipi manufacture pole gathering and preparing as well as cover sewing.

 We are more a part of subculture in Ireland.
 Not part of the common traditional Irish way of living in this days.
 This subculture exist since the 60´s, when lots of hippies and alternative people came to Ireland.
 Since then it was growing and establishing as a part of culture in this country.
-Even when there are different variations of alternative ways of life.
+Within this kind of subculture there are different variations of alternative lifestyles.
 That involves Irish people and lots of people from different countries.
 Mainly from Europe.
 We belonging to the growing number of alternative people in Ireland, who want to live off-grid in a sustainable way, involving nature and permaculture as much as possible.
 And also being very critical towards the common western society way of life.
 This alternative way of life is a kind of worldwide culture and not linked to a particular country.

 More than two